wp-plugins/email-post-changes/readme.txt

 Tags: email, diff, post, page, change
 Requires at least: 2.9
 Tested up to: 3.0.1
-Stable tag: 0.8
+Stable tag: 0.9

-Emails you Whenever a change to a post or page is made.
+Emails you whenever a change to a post or page is made.

 == Description ==